 For this indicator, violent crime includes robbery, simple assault, aggravated assault, and rape/sexual assault.
-Simple assault is defined as attack without a weapon resulting in either no injury, minor injury or an undetermined injury requiring less than two days of hospitalization.
-Aggravated assault is defined as attack or attempted attack with a weapon, regardless of whether or not an injury occurred, and attack without a weapon when serious injury results.
+Simple assault is defined as attack without a weapon resulting in either no injury, minor injury, or an undetermined injury requiring less than two days of hospitalization.
+Aggravated assault is defined as attack or attempted attack with a weapon, regardless of whether an injury occurred, and attack without a weapon when serious injury results.

 These estimates do not include victims of homicide.